eparlato/social-networking-kata/backlog.md

 ## TODO

+* solve the SOLID violations
   * inject a InputWrapper and a OutputWrapper into the application, instead of system.in and System.out?
+* Refactor User class, and find a proper name
-  * Should the message receive an OutputWrapper in the constructor?
+* remove the ifs in CommandFactory

-* next time try a different mocking framework, such as Mockito.